rbyirdaw/mesmer/README.md

 # mesmer
-A tool to visualize 1-D versus 3-D pairwise residue distances of a protein structure.
+A tool to visualize 1-D versus 3-D pair-wise residue distances of a protein structure.